How COVID school, screens, stress impacts kids - News 24

 It’s been almost a year of pandemic parenting, an all-consuming, ever-changing chaos that has tested American families in unprecedented ways.

-Nine months after COVID changed everything, parents are asking the same question they asked at the start: Will my children be OK?
+Nine months after COVID-19 changed everything, parents are asking the same question they asked at the start: Will my children be OK?

 To answer this, USA TODAY spoke with more than a dozen experts.
 What we heard was that children need what they always have: caregivers who are present and emotionally available.
 They need people to help them make sense of uncertainty and loss, who can help them navigate fear and change.